zhuyingqin/Agent-Writing/README.md

 ### Model Considerations

+(1) You can pass any planner and writer models that are integrated [with the `init_chat_model()` API](https://python.langchain.com/docs/how_to/chat_models_universal_init/).
+See full list of supported integrations [here](https://python.langchain.com/api_reference/langchain/chat_models/langchain.chat_models.base.init_chat_model.html).

+(2) **The planner and writer models need to support structured outputs**: Check whether structured outputs are supported by the model you are using [here](https://python.langchain.com/docs/integrations/chat/).

-(1) With Groq, there are token per minute (TPM) limits if you are on the `on_demand` service tier:
+(3) With Groq, there are token per minute (TPM) limits if you are on the `on_demand` service tier:
 - The `on_demand` service tier has a limit of `6000 TPM`
 - You will want a [paid plan](https://github.com/cline/cline/issues/47#issuecomment-2640992272) for section writing with Groq models

-(2) `deepseek` [isn't great at function calling](https://api-docs.deepseek.com/guides/reasoning_model).
-Our assistant uses function calling to generate structured outputs for report sections and search queries within each section.
+(4) `deepseek-R1` [is not strong at function calling](https://api-docs.deepseek.com/guides/reasoning_model), which the assistant uses to generate structured outputs for report sections and report section grading.
+See example traces [here](https://smith.langchain.com/public/07d53997-4a6d-4ea8-9a1f-064a85cd6072/r).
-- Because, section writing performs a larger number of function calls, OpenAI, Anthropic, and certain OSS models that are stromng at function calling like Groq's `llama-3.3-70b-versatile` are advised.
+- Consider providers that are strong at function calling such as OpenAI, Anthropic, and certain OSS models like Groq's `llama-3.3-70b-versatile`.
 - If you see the following error, it is likely due to the model not being able to produce structured outputs (see [trace](https://smith.langchain.com/public/8a6da065-3b8b-4a92-8df7-5468da336cbe/r)):
 ```
 groq.APIError: Failed to call a function.
 Please adjust your prompt.
 See 'failed_generation' for more details.